britram/rains-prototype/draft-trammell-rains-protocol.md

 multiple Notifications within one Message and the receiving server to respond to a Message containing Notifications (e.g. when it is malformed).

-Since tokens are used to link queries to replies, and to link notifications to messages, regardless of the sender or recipient of a message, they MUST be chosen by servers to be hard to guess; e.g. generated by a cryptographic random number generator.
+Since tokens are used to link Queries to replies, and to link Notifications to Messages, regardless of the sender or recipient of a Message, they MUST be chosen by servers to be hard to guess; e.g. generated by a cryptographic random number generator.

-When a server creates a new query to forward to another server in response to a query it received, it MUST NOT use the same token on the delegated query as on the received query, unless option 6 Enable Tracing is present in the received, in which case it MUST use the same token.
+When a server creates a new Query to forward to another server in response to a Query it received, it MUST NOT use the same token on the delegated query as on the received query, unless option 6 Enable Tracing is present in the received query, in which case it MUST use the same token.

 ## Capabilities {#capabilities}

-The capabilities (1) key in a RAINS message allows a the sender of that message to communicate its capabilities to its peer.
+The capabilities (1) key in a RAINS message allows the sender of that message to communicate its capabilities to its peer.
 Capabilities MUST be sent on the first message sent from one peer to another.
-If a peer receives a message from a counterpart for which it does not have capabilities, it can ask for the next message to contain full capabilities by sending a message containing notification 399.

 A peer's capabilities can be represented in one of two ways: